bitterjug/elm-wpc/readme.markdown

 To Do
 =====

-- [ ] Do we even need `getPostList`?
-Isn't it the same as

-    `getEarlier <curent date>`?

-  Uh!
-But to get the current date we need to run a task.

-  We do this when we start the app or when we visit the top level url.
-If this is at start up we could request the current time as one of the commands sent by `init`.

-  Technically, if I published a blog while I was in a session with this client, Id want the now date updated in order to include it in the main list.
-  So when do we update the now date?
-On app start would miss this case.
-  Unless we had to hit reload to refresh... is that acceptable?

-  If not we have to refresh it each time he main list is requested which means we would want to defer the load for the content until after receiving the new current time.
-It's quick, sure, but there would need to be another internal state where the now date was "unknown" until it arrived.
-  Maybe we need a `Maybe Date` for `Model.now`?

 - [ ] The `PostList Later` branch of `update` does a `scrollToEntry` to position the selected entry in the right place, which has the effect of zipping us back to the focussed item rather than letting us scroll up.